pike13inc/booking_platform_integration_example/README.md

 ### Create a pack product to pay for a visit

-If your application is responsible for payment of the visit, you will likely want to create a PackProdcut in Front Desk.
+If your application is responsible for payment of the visit, you will likely want to create a PackProduct in Front Desk.
 Later you will reference this PackProduct when creating Packs which will be used to mark individual visits as paid.
 This will allow business owners to report on which visits were paid for by your service within Front Desk reporting.
-If are simply registering clients for classes and not involved in memberships or payments, you may be able to skip this step.
+If you are simply registering clients for classes and not involved in memberships or payments, you may be able to skip this step.